 Windjana Gorge National Park is located in the Kimberley Region of Western Australia.

-It is 145 kilometres from Fitzroy Crossing, 146 kilometres from Derby.
+It is 145 kilometres from Fitzroy Crossing and 146 kilometres from Derby.

 Tunnel Creek is 38 kilometres north-west of the Windjana Gorge campground along the Fairfield-Leopold Downs Road.